jdrizin/saiks-artocarpus/README.charconvert.md

     * Prints the species that were removed due to wholly missing characters
 * -i
     * Wraps states names in <divs> for use in the key.

+## examples

+You can find some example files in the example/ directory.
+Headers get stripped in the script.